sourcefuse/loopback4-microservice-catalog/services/video-conferencing-service/README.md

 Various features of Video Conferencing Services:

-1. Schedule Meetings and Generate Token
+1. Schedule Meetings and Generate a Token
    Book on demand meetings or schedule meetings and generate token which is required for connection to a session/room on the client side.

 2. List Archives